-1.15.2 Deployments and Partner Site Replication
+1.10.2.
+Deployments and Partner Site Loads

 The system provides the ability to do a special form of deployment to partner sites.
 Deployments to partner sites include selected repository information dumped to text file format.
-A utility called the Partner Site Replication reads this repository information into the partner site repository.
+A utility called the Partner Site Load utility reads this repository information into the partner site repository.

 The process of deploying to a partner site is no different that deploying to a customer as discussed earlier, but the type of site must be set to "partner".
 Partner sites can deploy to other partner sites and to the central site.
 The central site can deploy to any partner site.
-Alternately, a site can initiate the retrieval of the repository data from another site via an Internet or intranet connection.

-A site receives the deployment package and runs the Partner Site Replication utility to update the repository with the new information.
+A site receives the deployment package and runs the partner site load utility to update the repository with the new information.
 The receiving site will usually manage a receipt workspace that represents the latest configuration received.
 When a receipt workspace is used it must also be updated from the deployment.

-1.15.3 Receipt Workspace
+1.10.3.
+Receipt Workspace